greim/Backbone-Subscriptions/readme.md

     });

 This will certainly work, however it adds additional event handlers to `window` as more instances of that view are created.
 Each extra handler still runs in the background, even though the view is no longer visible in the DOM.
 Not only is it a CPU drain, but it's a memory leak, since functions stored on the window (the event handlers) keep references to each view instance.

-## What happens to a view after it goes away?

-Once a view is detached from the document, backbone subscriptions won't be able to send messages to it anymore, and it will be garbage collected just like any other view.
-This is possible because no hidden references to views are kept hanging around in memory, but rather views are discovered lazily through the DOM tree in order to publish events to them.

 ## No dependencies